Triconex 9662-610 Termination Board – Obsolete Tricon Spare Part

 Condition & Reliability Assurance

-All 9662-610 units supplied by DriveKNMS pass a structured 5-step quality process before shipment:
+All 9662-610 units supplied by DriveKNMS pass a structured 5-step quality process before dispatch review:

 • Step 1 – Visual and mechanical inspection: PCB traces, connectors, mounting hardware, and enclosure are examined for physical damage, contamination, and mechanical deformation.